jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( gclef );			// "𝄞"
 ```

 As you can see, the difference is the presence of the `{ }` in the escape sequence, which allows it to contain any number of hexadecimal characters.
-Since you only need six to represent the highest possible code point value in Unicode (i.e. 0x10FFFF) this is plenty.
+Because you only need six to represent the highest possible code point value in Unicode (i.e., 0x10FFFF), this is plenty.

 ### Unicode-Aware String Operations